brianglass/anastasis/files/5_august.md

 10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">**.**</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">Come, let us go up with Jesus, as he ascends the holy mountain, and there let us hear the voice of the living God, the Father without beginning, which through a cloud of light bears witness by the divine Spirit to the truth of his eternal Sonship, and enlightened in mind, in light we shall see light<a href="#_ftn1" id="_ftnref1"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[1]</span></a>.</span>
+font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">Come, let us go up with Jesus, as he ascends the holy mountain, and there let us hear the voice of the living God, the Father without beginning, which through a cloud of light bears witness by the divine Spirit to the truth of his eternal Sonship, and enlightened in mind, in light we shall see light<a href="#_ftn1" id="_ftnref1">[1]</a>.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">Come, let us dance beforehand, purify ourselves and faithfully prepare ourselves for the divine ascent of the exalted life of God, that we may become spectators of his majesty, and attain the glory which the leaders of the Apostles were allowed to see mystically on Mount Thabor.</span>